-About 1,200 mountaineers attempt to climb Mt.
-McKinley, North America's tallest peak, each year, and only half that number ever reaches the summit.
-While you may never join the ranks of these intrepid climbers, this flightseeing operator make its so that an up-close view of McKinley and the alpine glaciers and rugged peaks of the Alaska Range can still be yours.
+About 1,200 mountaineers attempt to climb Denali, North America's tallest peak, each year, and only half that number ever reaches the summit.
+While you may never join the ranks of these intrepid climbers, this flightseeing operator make its so that an up-close view of Denali and the alpine glaciers and rugged peaks of the Alaska Range can still be yours.

 K2 Aviation offers a number of once-in-a-lifetime flightseeing tours among and above these spectacular mountains.
 Add a glacier landing (weather permitting) to step out on the snow where only climbers go, and you'll really get a gut sense of how immense these peaks are.

 K2 Aviation was founded in 1980, with its primary focus being to bring mountaineers to Denali.
 When renowned flightseeing operator Rust’s Flying Service bought K2 in 1996, they increased K2’s emphasis on flightseeing tours, as well as introducing quieter planes and reducing their carbon footprint in the Denali National Park area.
 You can choose from four main tours:

 Glaciers and the Gorge

 On the Denali Experience Tour, you'll enter a world of jagged mountains and wide, glacier-filled valleys within minutes of departing Talkeetna.
 Your pilot will narrate via headset how the last ice age shaped the land.
 From your window seat, you'll see a collection of superlative sights: Ruth Glacier and its Great Gorge, whose depth and height combine for an abyss that is deeper than the Grand Canyon; and the Don Sheldon Amphitheater, where a pioneering bush pilot built a mountain shelter surrounded by ice and granite, just a few feet from the edge of a steep cliff.
 The tour takes you within six miles of Denali's summit.
 Glacier landing can be added for additional price.